ADotDong/RankBindingSimilarity/README.md

 > rankBedSimilarity(100, "/dir/bed1.txt, "/dir/hg19_formatted_genomebedfile.txt", "/dir/database_folder", "jaccard_only", "/dir/output_path")

 The provided bed1.txt is a subset of the Broad_ChIP_H3K27ac_NHEK_Broad file from the database folder.
-If run correctly, the outputs should look like the following (with some minor differences due to the random generation of the background files and the number of n run)
+If run correctly, the outputs should look like the following (with some minor differences due to the random generation of the background files and the number of n run):

 ## TROUBLESHOOTING: